datalad-handbook/book/docs/intro/filenaming.rst

 Lucky are the people with boring names without accents and special characters.
 The others may have an extra bit of fun in their lives when software can not handle their names.

-Even though certain names look identical across file system or operating systems, their underlying unicode character sequences can differ.
+Even though certain names look identical across file systems or operating systems, their underlying unicode character sequences can differ.
 For example, the character "é" can be represented as the single Unicode character u+00E9 (latin small letter e with acute), or as the two Unicode characters u+0065 and u+0301 (the letter "e" plus a combining acute symbol).
 This is called `canonical equivalence <https://en.wikipedia.org/wiki/Unicode_equivalence>`_ and can be  confusing: While file names are visually indistinguishable, certain tools, operating systems, or file systems can normalize their underlying unicode differently and cause errors in the process.
 It becomes a problem, potentially even leading to permanent data loss, when `one tool or filesystem won't recognize a file anymore that has been normalized by a different tool or filesystem <https://web.archive.org/web/20100109162824/http://forums.macosxhints.com/archive/index.php/t-99344.html>`_.